nimeshm05/10daysofcodevvce/README.md

 1 x: Enqueue element x into the end of the queue.
 2: Dequeue the element at the front of the queue.
 3: Print the element at the front of the queue.

+ 5) Comparator program:
+ Comparators are used to compare two objects.
+In this challenge, you'll create a comparator and use it to sort an array.
+The Player class is provided in the editor below.
+It has two fields:

+Name : a string.
+Score : an integer.
+Given an array of n Player objects, write a comparator that sorts them in order of decreasing score.
+If 2 or more players have the same score, sort those players alphabetically ascending by name.
+To do this, you must create a Checker class that implements the Comparator interface, then write an int compare(Player a, Player b) method implementing the Comparator.compare(T o1, T o2) method.